MA Library and Archive Studies / Course details

 • acquire a deep and nuanced understanding of current practices in libraries and archives, including all aspects of their work around collections, curation, preservation, and analysis;

-• produce original research that reflects an understanding of specific areas in collections and archives, including opportunities to engage with placements in specific specialist areas;
+• produce original research that reflects an understanding of specific areas in libraries and archives, including opportunities to engage with placements in specific specialist areas;

-• gain experience and expertise necessary to progress in careers encompassed by, or relating to libraries, archives, cultural institutions, and information-centred organisations.
+• gain experience and expertise necessary to progress in careers relating to libraries, archives, records management, and other information professional fields.

 Outcomes